 2016 was the year in which Masuda started to be a strong presence in the anime industry.
 Through consistent work, he managed to grab 7 main roles as well as a couple of interesting supporting roles.

-2017 might have not been as prolific as the past year had been yet Masuda was still impressing with his acting in the few series he was casted in.
+2017 might have not been as prolific as the past year had been yet Masuda was still impressing with his acting in the few series he was cast in.

-First leading role of the year was Atom Kirihara in the music anime, Marginal #4: Kiss kara Tsukuru Big Bang.
-Atom is a hotblooded, self-centered yet passionate character that is a center piece in the Marginal #4 franchise.
+The first leading role of the year was Atom Kirihara in the music anime, Marginal #4: Kiss kara Tsukuru Big Bang.
+Atom is a hotblooded, self-centered yet passionate character that is a centerpiece in the Marginal #4 franchise.

 The anime tried to focus on both plot and music but ended up coming short on both departments.
-Plot was nowhere to be found with the series ending following an episodic formula that failed to deliver anything the drama CDs or game had managed to do.
+The plot was nowhere to be found with the series ending following an episodic formula that failed to deliver anything the drama CDs or game had managed to do.

 The anime suffered from pacing issues and a couple of clichés however fans pointed out that Setagawa-Ooshiba’s relationship was treated respectfully and any issues they had to overcome drove the story forward in an interesting way.

 Masuda’s acting as Setagawa was commended by fans of the manga as well as newcomers.
 It was noticeable the care and attention he had put into grasping the best he could of Setagawa’s personality and his interactions with the other characters.

 Other anime he voiced characters in include: Nana Maru San Batsu, Ikemen Sengoku: Toki wo Kakeru ga Koi wa Hajimaranai, and Beyblade Burst God.

 IDOLiSH7, going freelance and finding a new home

 2018 started with a bang for Masuda.
 IDOLiSH7‘s anime kicked off in January and was instantly well received by fans of the franchise as well as newcomers.